When you’re struggling with your mental health, one of the first questions you might ask is:

 -

-You’re dealing with life stress, relationship issues, or emotional challenges
+You’re struggling with life stress, relationships, or emotional challenges

 -